 Should I buy Philodendron Spiritus Sancti seeds on the internet?

 The chance to be scammed is very high.
 Specifically not Philodendron Spiritus Sancti seeds, you will be scammed 100%.

 Is this plant difficult to care for?

-This is unlike the Monstera Obliqua that needs constant high humidity and is always suffering from some kind of nutrient deficiency and is not holding back in showing this by changing leaf colour, dropping leaves, dry leaves etc (at least for us).
-It can be such as drama queen.
+This is unlike the Monstera Obliqua that needs constant high humidity and is always suffering from some kind of nutrient deficiency and is not holding back in showing this by changing leaf color, dropping leaves, dry leaves, etc (at least for us).

-Once you have covered your bases by providing an airy substrate mix, are using a pot that allows great airflow (eg. holes in the side of the pot) and put the plant where it is bright but with limited direct sun, it is supposed to be a happy camper.
-At least that is what we heard.
+Once you have covered your bases by providing an airy substrate mix, are using a pot that allows great airflow (eg. holes in the side of the pot), and put the plant where it is bright but with limited direct sun, it is supposed to be a happy camper.

-As most aroids and specifically Philodendron, the Spiritus Sancti loves humidity.
+Like most aroids and specifically Philodendron, the Spiritus Sancti loves humidity.
 But rather in the air than in the soil constantly as this will lead to root rot.

 So it is fair to conclude, that compared to other rare aroids, the Spiritus Sancti is rather easy to care for.